-Teryl Scott partners with the non-profit the Canadian Rights and Freedoms Centre to promote and protect human rights.
+Teryl Scott, a Halifax law firm, partners with the non-profit the Canadian Rights and Freedoms Centre to promote and protect human rights.
 The Centre is independent of government and their legislatively created human-rights commissions.
-Lisa Teryl is not just a co-founder of her Halifax law firm (Teryl Scott) but is also working with the Canadian Rights and Freedoms Centre to bring their Legal Café to Nova Scotia.
+Lisa Teryl is also working with the Canadian Rights and Freedoms Centre to bring their Legal Café to Nova Scotia.

 Canadian Rights and Freedoms Centre